Zi-Jian-Gao/Stabilizing-Zero-Shot-Prediction-ZAF/README.md

 ## Citation
 If you found our work useful for your research, please cite our work:

-If you found our work useful for your research, please cite our work:

     @inproceedings{gao2024stabilizing,
       title={Stabilizing Zero-Shot Prediction: A Novel Antidote to Forgetting in Continual Vision-Language Tasks}, author={Gao, Zijian and Zhang, Xingxing and Xu, Kele and Mao, Xinjun and Wang, Huaimin},